flovv/flovv.github.io/README.md

-#private site and blog.
+# Private site and blog.

-# This site is based on Jekyll Now
+This site is based on Jekyll Now.
 **Jekyll** is a static site generator that's perfect for GitHub hosted blogs ([Jekyll Repository](https://github.com/jekyll/jekyll))